allenai/natural-instructions/tasks/README.md

 `task230_iirc_passage_classification.json` | Given 3 passages and a question, determine which passage cna be used to answer the question. | Classification
 `task231_iirc_link_classification.json` | Given a question, context passage, and terms from the passage for further information search, determine which term can be used to answer the question. | Classification
 `task232_iirc_link_number_classification.json` | Given a question and context passage, determine if further information on more than one term from the passage is needed to answer the question. | Classification
+`task233_iirc_link_exists_classification.json` | Given a question and context passage, determine if the passage has any terms that can be used to obtain further information needed to answer the question. | Classification